ait-energy/matsim-drs/README.md

 ### Config Parameters

-`config_drs.xml` serves as a complete example on how to configure a DRS scenario.
+[config_drs.xml](data/floridsdorf/config_drs.xml) serves as a complete example on how to configure a DRS scenario.
 Note, that other modules must be configured in a specific way as well, e.g. `qsim`.

 List of all parameters:

 **Costs**

 - `carAndDrsDailyMonetaryConstant`: Daily price for car usage including when using the private car as drsDriver.
   If specified here do not additionaly specify it in planCalcScore.scoringParameters.modeParams.dailyMonetaryConstant - otherwise it will be counted twice (typically negative)
 - `driverProfitPerKm`: The amount of money per kilometre the driver gains for a rider (typically positive)
 - `riderMobilityGuaranteeMonetaryConstant` Price per unmatched rider trip.
   Such trips are typically teleported, imagine the rider e.g. gets provided a taxi.
   Use to avoid unmatched rider trips to get an attractive mode on their own. (typically negative)

 **Matching Algorithm**

 - `cellSize`: The side length of square zones in meters used in zonal registers of riders requests.
   The default value is good for urban areas.
 For large areas with sparsely distributed population and low drs share, you may consider using a bigger cell size.
-On the other hand, if neighbourhoodSize is very low, a smaller cell size may work better. (inspired by taxi contrib)
+On the other hand, if neighbourhoodSize is very low, a smaller cell size may work better.
 - `maxPossibleCandidates`: Limits the number of possible riders requests considered for a driver during the matching process.
   Used to speed up computations, values 20 to 40 make a good trade-off between computational speed and quality of results.
-To turn off this feature specify a sufficiently big number (not recommended). (inspired by taxi contrib)
+  To turn off this feature specify a sufficiently big number (not recommended).
 - `minDriverLegMeters`: minimum length of legs (routed with the drsDriver mode) to be considered for the drs driver mode.
 0 means no minimum.
 - `minRiderLegMeters` minimum length of legs (routed with the drsDriver mode) to be considered for the drs ride mode.
 0 means no minimum.
 - `timeSegmentLengthSeconds`: The duration of the time segments used in time segment registers of riders requests.
   To avoid scenarios where a driver and a rider departure time are close but cross a segment boundary candidate requests are token not only from the current segment but also from the one before and after.

 **Simulation / Plan Adjustment**